YOU ARE THERE "The End Of The Dalton Gang"

 Produced by Screen Gems and Lancer-Edling Productions.

-was cast at the last minute finishing work as a guest star
+He was cast at the last minute finishing work as a guest star on THE ELEVENTH HOUR on the 19th and traveling to Oregon the following day.

 The last minute casting crunch caused the casting of someone much younger than the person in writer Silliphant's verbose description: